-Some call this corporate social responsibility, but at Z we simply call it community.
+Some call this corporate social responsibility; at Z we simply call it Community.

-We dramatically lift the potential of young people by building their capability, confidence and career choices.
-We’re able to demonstrate this in 2020 by:
+Using our values, people, scale and networks, we want to lift the potential of young people by building their capability, confidence and career choices.

 Meet Gareth.
 A Z skilled volunteer who combined his two passions, bikes and helping people.

 Z is partnering with Minded to help young people understand themselves, plan their future and get job ready.

 Our skilled volunteering programme gives our people time to volunteer for the benefit of an organisation they want to help — it's all about sharing skills that the community needs.